Dartmouth North Public Library: Closure News and Updates

 While Dartmouth North Public Library remains closed due to damage sustained to the Dartmouth North Community Centre building on March 6, Halifax Public Libraries is set to open a temporary portable unit for Curbside Pick-up service on Thursday, September 4.
 This marks a welcome return in the community, and lays the groundwork for future Library offerings out of the space.

-Curbside pick-up service will be offered at 105 Highfield Park Drive, on the following days:
+As of September 4, Curbside pick-up service will be offered at 105 Highfield Park Drive, Monday through Saturday from 1:00-5:00pm.

 How does Curbside pick-up work?